dchapdelaine/PartsUnlimited/docs/HOL_GettingStarted/README.md

 # HOL - Get started with web app development in Azure

-In this lab we have an application called PartsUnlimited.
-We want to setup in Azure an environment where we can deploy this application.
-In addition to that, we want to monitor, update, scale, debug, etc...
+In this lab we will see how we can leverage Azure services to easily publish an application with Visual Studio in an environment that was either manually created in the Azure Portal or deployed with Azure Resource Manager templates.

 ## Pre-requisites